 Important Word Explanations

-• ACTH: A hormone produced by the pituitary gland that stimulates cortisol production.
+ACTH: A hormone produced by the pituitary gland that signals the adrenal glands to make cortisol.

-• Cortisol: The main stress hormone that regulates metabolism, blood pressure, and immune response.
+Cortisol: A hormone that helps control metabolism, blood pressure, immunity, and stress response.

-• Adrenal Insufficiency: A disorder where the adrenal glands do not produce enough cortisol.
+Adrenal insufficiency: A condition in which the adrenal glands do not produce enough cortisol.

-• Pituitary Gland: A small gland in the brain responsible for producing several hormones including ACTH.
+Pituitary gland: A small gland in the brain that regulates several key hormones, including ACTH.

 ~END~